Soranosuke2001/Microservices_Project/README.md

 The service will periodically send requests to the Event Logger service to fetch the latest entry in the SQLite database.

+### Anomaly Detector Service

+This service will read the kafka topic that was added by the Receiver service.
+It will then go through each entry and check for any anomalies within the data.
+In order to detect the anomalies, this must be set manually and integrated into the code.
+However, the threshold value can be configured using the `app_conf.yml` file.
+Any anomalies detected are saved to a stateful SQLite database.

+Note: There is also a GET endpoint to view the list of anomalies detected

 ## Getting Started

 1. On your machine, make sure you have Docker and Git installed